oracle/truffleruby/doc/contributor/workarounds.md

 It can be disabled by passing the `-Xpatching=false` option.

 The patching system works for gems as follows.
-When a gem *g* is activated and there is a directory `g` in `lib/patches`, the directory is injected into `LOAD_PATH` before the original load-paths of the *g* gem.
+When a gem *g* is activated,
+there is a directory `g` in `lib/patches`, and the directory is listed in `lib/truffle/truffle/patching.rb`,
+the directory is injected into `$LOAD_PATH` before the original load-paths of the *g* gem.
 As a result the patching files are loaded first before the original files in the gem.
-The patching file is responsible for loading the original file (if desirable), which can be easily done with helper method `Truffle::Patching.require_original __FILE__`.
+The patching file is responsible for loading the original file (if desirable), which can be done with `Truffle::Patching.require_original __FILE__`.

 # C file preprocessing

-Some C extension of gems need to be patched to make it work with TruffleRuby.
+Some C extension of gems need to be patched to make them work with TruffleRuby.
-The patches are defined in `lib/cext/preprocess.rb` and applied immediately before compiling the extension's C source files.
+The patches are defined in `lib/cext/preprocess.rb` and applied immediately on the C source before passing it to the compiler.

 # Legacy workarounds

-They should all be eventually removed, no new usages should be added.
+They should all be eventually removed and no new usages should be added.

 ## TruffleRuby tool